home-assistant/hassbian-scripts/docs/contribute/functions.md

 When adding new functions you should place that function in a logical place.
 Familiarize yourself with the current structure and choose a name and location that make sense.

-A function should contain the folowing:
+A function should contain the following:

 - The function name
 - A comment inside the function that describe what it does.